 - In a medium size mixing bowl, add the cream cheese, egg, sugar, flour and vanilla extract and whisk to combine.
 Set aside.

 MAKE THE PUMPKIN BATTER

-- In a large mixing bowl, add the egg, pumpkin puree, flour, sugars, oil, sour cream, pumpkin pie spice and vanilla.
+- In a large mixing bowl, add the egg, pumpkin puree, sugars, oil, sour cream, pumpkin pie spice and vanilla.
 Whisk to combine.

 - Fold in the flour, baking powder, baking soda and salt with a spatula.
 Mix until just combined (don't over-mix).